A guide to trade marketing and the best strategies and techniques [complete with example campaigns].

 Food, clothes, gadgets… products have to be made in the first place for us to purchase them.

 For manufacturers to thrive, for them to survive even, they need great trade marketing skills.

 I hope that this trade marketing guide will prove useful.

 It’s obviously completely free.
 It took a long time to put together and I'm going to keep it updated with topical trade marketing news and strategies.

 So please remember that sharing is caring.
-If you could leave a quick comment or share this article on social media, it’d be much appreciated.
+If you could share this article on social media, it’d be much appreciated.